 2. Find a good name

-My dad says “give a dog a good name, it becomes everybody’s pet”.
+The long lasting saying “give a dog a good name, it becomes everybody’s pet”.
 The same is true for a website.
-I came up with Starbade years ago when I came up with a username for minecraft.
+I came up with Starbade years ago when I came up with a username for Minecraft.
 I have no memory of how I came up with it but it probably had to do with my early interest in all things space.

 3. Find a domain